bkranendonk/OpenStack-Docs/_posts/loadbalancers/2023-12-12-create-an-loadbalancer.md

 page_title: Create an loadbalancer with webservers
 ---

-This tutorials show you how to create an Loadbalancer with webservers behind it as backend servers.
+This tutorial guides you through the process of creating a load balancer with webservers functioning as backend servers.
-If you have already setup a network, router and webservers you can skip directly to the **Creating the loadbalancer** section.
+If you have already configured a network, a router, and webservers, you have the option to skip ahead to the  **Creating the loadbalancer** section.
+However, for a comprehensive understanding, we recommend reading through the entire tutorial.

 ---

 ## Setting up an OpenStack network
-Before we start creating a loadbalancer, we need to setup an internal OpenStack network.
-We need to create an internal network, an internal subnet and an OpenStack router.
-If you have already setup your network, please skip this setup and scroll down to the **Creating the loadbalancer** section.
+Before diving into the creation of a load balancer, it's essential to configure an internal OpenStack network.
+This involves creating an internal network, an internal subnet, and an OpenStack router.
+If your network is
+already set up, you can skip this initial configuration and proceed directly to the **Creating the webservers** section.

 ### Creating an internal network
 First we need to create an internal network.
-In this tutorial, the network is named "webserver-network" but you can call it however you want.
+For this tutorial we will name it **webserver-network**.
+However, feel free to assign a name of your choice to the network.

-Step 1: Login to the OpenStack dashboard and go to the **Network** tab.
+**Step 1**: Log in to the OpenStack dashboard and proceed to the **Network** tab.
-Step 2: Click on **Networks** and then click on the **Create Network** button.
+**Step 2**: Select **Networks** and then click on the **Create Network** button.
-Step 3: Fill in the following fields:
+**Step 3**: Enter the required details in the following fields:
 * **Network Name**: webserver-network
 * **Enable Admin State**: Should be marked
 * **Create Subnet**: Should be marked
 * **Availability Zone Hists**: Leave empty for now
 * **MTU**: Leave empty for now

-Step 4: Click on subnet and fill in the following fields:
+**Step 4**: Click on subnet and fill in the following fields:
 * **Subnet Name**: webserver-subnet
 * **Network Address Source**: Enter Network Address manually
 * **Network Address**: 10.0.0.0/24